jvanz/jvanz.github.io-src/content/git_partial_commit.md

 Stage this hunk [y,n,q,a,d,/,j,J,g,e,?]?
 ```

-The previous hunk was being splitted into 5 hunks.
-Git now will iterate all of them asking the user what should be done with each one.
-The first hunk should be ignored now,
+The previous hunk has been split into 5 hunks.
+Git now will iterate all of them asking the user what should be done
-as it is not related with function `bar()` changes.
-Hence, the `n` option is the right one.
+with each one.
+The first hunk should be ignored, as it is not related with function `bar()`.
+Hence, the `n` option
+(do not stage) is the right one.

 ```
 Stage this hunk [y,n,q,a,d,/,j,J,g,e,?]? n